How To Calculate PTO and Vacation Accrual?

 3. Different allowances by contract type.
 The allowances should differ according to the contract types and the role (i.e., between managers and staff or between full-time personnel and part-time workers).

 4. PTO rollover: What happens at the end of the year?
 Will the unused days/hours will be carried to the next year?
-If yes, how many days.
-In some countries the carried days, must be used in a specified number of months (ie in the first 4 months of the year, else they will be lost).
+If yes, how many days?
+In some countries, employees must use the carried days in a specified number of months (i.e., in the first 4 months of the year, or else they will lose them).

 5. Agree on how much PTO your employees can earn.
 The PTO calculation requires you to agree on how many hours a full-time employee can accrue yearly.
 The US government doesn’t require employers to offer paid vacation.
 However, employees benefit from an average of 11 paid vacation days (88 hours).